 If you are looking for a fun experience and like the idea of exploring a narrow canyon, then Lower Antelope Canyon gets our vote.
 To avoid the worst of the crowds, visit this canyon early or later in the day, if you don’t mind missing out on the ideal lighting.

-UPDATE: The popularity of these canyons has skyrocketed in the past year.
-To avoid disappointment, make your reservations far in advance (at a bare minimum, two months in advance, but up to six months in advance during the summer season).
-People have been writing in that May time slots were selling out in early February!
+UPDATE: The popularity of these canyons has skyrocketed in recent years.
+To avoid disappointment, make your reservations far in advance (at a bare minimum, four months in advance, but up to six months in advance during the summer season).
+People have been writing in that May time slots are selling out in early February!

-To see more of Upper Antelope Canyon, click here.
+To see more of Upper Antelope Canyon, read our article How to Visit Upper Antelope Canyon.

-To see more of Lower Antelope Canyon, click here.
+To see more of Lower Antelope Canyon, read our article How to Visit Lower Antelope Canyon.

 We used Antelope Slot Canyon Tours for our tour of the Upper canyon.